-- Common knowledge is something you can reasonably expect your audience to know or is used in multiple sources without citation, you do not need to cite common knowledge - Examples: John F Kennedy was a president of the United States, the capital of the USA is Washington DC, water is a liquid - If you unsure if it is common knowledge, consult your teacher
+- Common knowledge is something you can reasonably expect your audience to know or is used in multiple sources without citation.
+You do not need to cite common knowledge. - Examples: John F Kennedy was a president of the United States, the capital of the USA is Washington DC, water is a liquid - If you unsure if it is common knowledge, consult your teacher

-Plagiarism Exercise
+Plagiarism Exercises

-Below is a section of text from a secondary source, Nature's Metropolis by Wiiliam Cronon, followed by examples of plagiarism and then proper use and citation.
+Below is a section of text from a secondary source, followed by examples of plagiarism and then proper use and citation: